What is an HR coordinator?

 What are the common duties of an HR coordinator?

 HR coordinators assist with many tasks, including payroll, benefits, performance management, onboarding, recruitment, and writing job descriptions.
-This role assists the HR department with administrative tasks, paperwork, and other tasks.
+They assist the HR department with administrative tasks, paperwork, and other tasks.

 Which industries utilize HR coordinators?